meredithspalmer/NatGeo-AI/MegaDetector.md

 2. Detectors make classification a LOT easier

 The detector pinpoints where in the image you need to look - you'll then be classifying an animal vs. classifying an animal and lots of noisy background.
-Studies have found that incorporating a image detector into a camera trap classification pipeline can [increase efficiency >500% over manual labelling](https://www.sciencedirect.com/science/article/pii/S2351989422001068#:~:text=One%20such%20model%2C%20MegaDetector%2C%20is,2019a%2C%20Microsoft%2C%202020).
+Studies have found that incorporating a image detector into a camera trap classification pipeline can [increase efficiency >500% over manual labelling](https://www.sciencedirect.com/science/article/pii/S2351989422001068#:~:text=One%20such%20model%2C%20MegaDetector%2C%20is,2019a%2C%20Microsoft%2C%202020) while still maintaining high accuracy and precision.

 2b.
 This is also helpful information for AI classifiers - naturally handle multiple species in an image